phalcon-orphanage/docs/es/reference/url.rst

 Producing URLs without Mod-Rewrite
 ----------------------------------
-You can use this component also to create urls without mod-rewrite:
+You can use this component also to create URLs without mod-rewrite:

 .. code-block:: php